 Public Integrity Survey 2021

 In April 2021, The Hon.
-Ann Vanstone QC, Commissioner, conducted a survey which sought to better understand state and local government employee’s attitudes and perceptions towards corruption and inappropriate conduct.
+Ann Vanstone KC, Commissioner, conducted a survey which sought to better understand state and local government employee’s attitudes and perceptions towards corruption and inappropriate conduct.

 The survey received over 7,000 responses from public officers across South Australia.